gammons/grantammons.me/source/articles/2016-07-22-the-life-changing-benefits-of-side-projects.html.markdown

 title: The life-changing benefits of side projects
 subtitle: Start today!
 All you nee is a bit of time and discipline.
 date: 2016-07-22 13:50 UTC
-tags: side projects
+tags:
-cover: buildshit.png
+  - inspirational
-page: blog
+comments: true
 ---

 I am an avid side project-er.
 At any point in time I always have at least one “thing” going on in the background that feeds my appetite for playing with new tech and learning new stuff.